ZEN-universe/ZEN-garden/docs/files/overview/functionalities.rst

 -----------------------

 ZEN-garden is hosted on `Github <https://github.com/ZEN-universe/ZEN-garden>`_ and is open-source.
-The installation of ZEN-garden is possible via pip or by cloning and forking the repository (:ref:`_installation`).
+The installation of ZEN-garden is possible via pip or by cloning and forking the repository (:ref:`Installation`).
 Users can contribute to the development of ZEN-garden by creating a pull request on Github.
 Automated tests are implement to test the key functionalities of the code.
 We ask contributors to test their code locally before creating a pull request and add tests for new functionalities.